ctnava/rxtechnotes/1_duties_law.md

 - **The American Society for Consultant Pharmacists (ASCP)**: Sets standards for the practice of pharmacy who provide medication distribution and consultation for nursing homes.
 - **The Accreditation Commission for Health Care (ACHC)**: Sets standards for pharmacies that provide services in the realm of: infusion, community retail, long-term care, & specialty pharmacy.
 They also administer the *Pharmacy Compounding Accreditation Board (PCAB)* accreditation.

+##### National Certification (Optional)

+A ***Certified Pharmacy Technician (CPhT)*** is a technician who has earned certification from a recognized professional organization such as the ***Pharmacy Technician Certification Board (PTCB)*** or the ***National Healthcareer Association (NHA)***.
+CPhTs are considered to have demonstrated a higher level of competency in pharmacy practice and may be eligible for additional responsibilities, such as inventory management, medication reconciliation support, or billing under a pharmacist’s supervision.

+Being a CPhT is a nationally recognized credential that can lead to increased job opportunities and higher income potential.
+CPhTs also gain professional credibility and may qualify for advancement opportunities.

+Certification requires passing the  ***Pharmacy Technician Certification Exam (PTCE)*** or ***Examination for Certified Pharmacy Technicians (ExCPT)***, go through a pharmacy technician training program, and have a certain amount of work experience as a licensed pharmacy technician.
+Recertification is on a 2-year cycle and requires 20 hours of ***Continuing Education (CE)*** credits, with at least one hour in **Pharmacy Law** and one in **Patient Safety**.

+Certification requires passing either the ***Pharmacy Technician Certification Exam (PTCE)*** or the ***Examination for Certified Pharmacy Technicians (ExCPT)***, and meeting eligibility criteria such as completing a recognized training program or having equivalent work experience.
+Recertification is required every two years and includes 20 hours of ***Continuing Education (CE)***, with at least one hour in ***Pharmacy Law*** and one in ***Patient Safety***.

+##### State Licensure (Required)

+A licensed Pharmacy Technician (PhT) is a technician who has met the legal requirements set by the state in which they work.
+Licensure grants legal authority to perform pharmacy-related tasks under the supervision of a pharmacist.
+Most states require licensure or registration, and the process helps ensure compliance with state-specific laws and regulations.

+**Requirements are state-specific**, but commonly include completing an accredited pharmacy technician training program, passing a national certification exam (such as the PTCE or ExCPT), undergoing background checks and drug screening, and submitting an application to the state's board of pharmacy.

+In **California**, pharmacy technicians must complete 20 hours of **CE** every two years for license renewal, including at least **1 hour in cultural competency**.
+Renewal notices are mailed 90 days before license expiration.
+Licenses that are not renewed within 90 days after expiration are canceled.

+California does **not** have a formal license reciprocity process.
+Technicians moving to another state must meet that state's licensing requirements.
+Returning to California may require reapplying with all original documentation if the license has been canceled.

 ## Important Legislation

 ### Occupational Safety & Health Act (OSHA) of 1970